BrianZhang2018/ml_pipeline/README.md

 ## What Are We Building?
 (Explain Like I'm 5)
 We're building a smart computer program that can read text (like movie reviews or news articles) and figure out what category they belong to.
 Think of it like teaching a computer to sort your mail into different boxes based on what's written on the envelope.

-## Why Is This Important?
-Companies like Adobe use these kinds of systems to help users find what they're looking for, organize content, and understand what people are saying about their products.

 ## Project Overview

 This repository contains a modular, production-ready implementation of an LLM-based text classification system.
 The project showcases key machine learning engineering skills including: